jocal18/MRE/README.md

 - `/results`: Contains representative simulation outputs (.xdmf format).
 - `*.py`: Python scripts used for geometry generation, simulation, and post-processing.

-> **Note**: The geometry and results directories are shared externally due to their size limitations.
-Please refer to the linked folders in your project environment for access.

 ---

 ## 🛠 Tools and Installation